OWongit/PolyBotScan/README.md

 - Aggregates wallet data, including balances and transaction history.
 - Generates summary statistics and insights.
 - Automatically posts formatted reports to a Discord server and google sheet upon configuration.
+- Daily Summary of User Position Metrics and Performance Statistics.
 - Allows live configuration of bot settings using the -set <key> <value> command while the bot is running.

 ## Displays